Practical Spoofing Attacks against Galileo OSNMA with Time-Synchronization Manipulation

-OSNMA is the only commercial GNSS navigation message authentication (NMA) scheme, which allows Galileo receivers to verify the authenticity of navigation data based on message authentication code (MAC) \cite{gotzelmann2023OSNMA58,hernandez2019toward}, and has been integrated by numerous worldwide GNSS receiver manufacturers (e.g., Septentrio) into their products.
-At the core of OSNMA is the Timed Efficient Stream Loss-Tolerant Authentication (TESLA) protocol \cite{tesla10}, which computes a tag for each navigation data using a key obtained from a global key chain called TESLA chain.
-The navigation data is broadcast immediately to receivers, while the tag and key are disclosed sequentially later.
-Only after receiving the corresponding tag and key, can a receiver authenticate the navigation data.
-Note that each key on the chain is generated from its previous key by a one-way hash function and the key disclosure process is in the reverse order of the key generation.
-This ensures that the authenticity of a newly-disclosed key can be easily verified if it successfully generates a previously-disclosed valid key through recursive one-way hash calculation, thus preventing attackers from deducing subsequent keys based on the newly-disclosed key.
-To ensure the security of the TESLA protocol, each key is associated with a Galileo System Time (GST), which can be extracted from the received signals and allows receivers to obtain the order of the keys.
-In addition, receivers must comply with a mandatory time synchronization (TS) rule, which specifies that the difference between a receiver's local reference time (LRT) and the GST must not exceed a given threshold.
-The keys that do not comply with the TS rule are viewed as outdated and will be discarded.
+At the core of OSNMA is the Timed Efficient Stream Loss-Tolerant Authentication (TESLA) protocol, which computes a message authentication code (MAC) for each navigation data using a key obtained from a global TESLA key chain \cite{gotzelmann2023OSNMA58}.
+Each key in the chain is associated with a Galileo System Time (GST).
+The navigation data and MAC are broadcast immediately to receivers, while the key is disclosed later.
+Only after receiving the corresponding key can a receiver authenticate the navigation data.
+To ensure OSNMA security, receivers must comply with a mandatory time synchronization (TS) requirement, i.e., the difference between a receiver's local reference time (LRT) and the GST extracted from received Galileo signals must not exceed a given threshold \cite{OSNMAreceiver21}.
+A key with GST violating the TS rule is viewed as outdated and will be discarded.